British Art Network

 The British Art Network supports multiple strands of activity, including:

-- Member-led sub-groups that focus on specific topics within British art
+- Member-led Research Groups that focus on specific topics within British art

-- Workshops, seminars and conferences programmed by the BAN team and steering committee and by BAN members via bursary awards.
+- Workshops, seminars and conferences programmed by BAN members and invited convenors.
 Aiming to go beyond conventional academic formats to provide imaginative approaches to curatorial research, these series address a wide range of curatorial needs and interests

 - A dedicated Emerging Curators Group, providing a supportive forum for the next generation of curators specialising in British art